Nonparametric estimation in random coefficients binary choice models: Identification Analysis

-The notion of the odd and even part of a function defined on the sphere is important in the development of our identification analysis. \begin{defn} We denote the odd part and the even part of a function $f$ by
+To answer these questions it is useful to introduce the notion of the odd and even part of a function defined on the sphere. \begin{defn} We denote the odd part and the even part of a function $f$ by

 and